Advanced Calves Training - 5 Alternative Calves Exercises

 Try sprint intervals focusing on toe strikes as opposed to heel strikes.
 Go for a series of intervals with a moderate to high work/rest ratio.
 For example, you might sprint for 10 to 20 seconds at maximum velocity and rest for 2 to 3 minutes between each sprint.

-#5 - Contraction holdSometimes in life you won't progress until you do something a bit drastic.
-If you do something the way you've always done it then you will stay right where you are you won't change.
+#5 - Contraction holdSometimes in life, you won't progress until you do something a bit drastic.
+If you do something the way you've always done it then you will stay right where you are, you won't change.
 Your calves may need some extreme training every now and then and holds will subject them to this drastic measure nicely.
-Yes, full range of motion on all exercises is a must.
+Yes, a full range of motion on all exercises is a must.